 A global hub of AI research and education

 Montréal’s place at the forefront of international university cities has been recognized year after year, as the city continues to be named the best student city in the Americas.
 Greater Montréal’s 11 universities house over 155,000 students, including the largest number of university researchers in Canada.
 McGill University and Université de Montréal are ranked amongst the world’s best learning institutions, and the city is also home to the Institute for Data Valorisation (IVADO).

 Université de Montréal’s MILA (the Montreal Institute for Learning Algorithms) composes the largest and most renowned group of deep learning researchers in the world.
 MILA’s director Yoshua Bengio is a pioneer in the study of Deep Learning, and his research has been cited several thousand times in international studies.
 More than 250 doctoral students and researchers in Montréal make up the world’s largest academic concentration, developing a broad range of AI-related topics from language processing, reinforcement learning and computer vision.

 But the movement doesn’t stop there.
 Several grassroots organizations including MTL Data, MTL Machine Learning and Data Driven MTL all operate in the city, alongside 125 Meetup groups with over 45,000 members connected to startups and independent initiatives.

 The world’s heaviest hitters in cutting-edge technologies have also flocked to Montréal, both furthering existing operations and founding their own.

-- Google has both invested heavily in the city’s research initiatives (including a donation to MILA of $4.5-million) and launched its own Google Brain AI research lab in Montréal headed by deep learning specialist Hugo Larochelle.
+- Google has invested heavily in the city’s research initiatives (including multi-million dollar donations to Mila) and launched its own Google Brain AI research lab in Montréal headed by deep learning specialist Hugo Larochelle.

-- Samsung’s AI lab at UdeM includes direct links with Seoul National University strengthening the international flow of information and development.
+- Montréal’s Samsung AI Centre works directly with Seoul National University, strengthening the international flow of information and development.